kliu128/kliu.io/content/post/embrace-contact-tracing.md

 +++
-title = "We Need to Embrace Exposure Notifications" date = 2020-05-16T11:54:14-04:00 description = "Google and Apple's exposure notification technology privacy-preserving, safe, and necessary.
+title = "We Need to Embrace Exposure Notifications" date = 2020-05-16T11:54:14-04:00 summary =  "Google and Apple's exposure notification technology privacy-preserving, safe, and necessary.
 We need to embrace it." draft = false toc = false categories = []